David Hughes (RAF officer)

+Hughes was born in Hoole, Chester, to Welsh parents James Hughes, a draper from Bryneglwys, and Catherine Griffith from Caernarfon.

 Military service

 Hughes was commissioned into the Royal Flying Corps as a temporary second lieutenant (on probation) on the General List on 12 August 1917, and was confirmed in his rank on 30 October.

 After completing his pilot's training, Hughes became an instructor for a while.
 He was then assigned to No. 3 Squadron to fly a Sopwith Camel.
 He ran up a total of two enemy aircraft destroyed, two driven down out of control, and one captured, between 8 August and 23 October 1918.

 His award of the Distinguished Flying Cross was gazetted in November 1918, his citation reading: